maoqxm1/maoqxm1/README.md

 ### Hi there 👋

-I'm a student of Northern Michigan University.
+I'm a student from Northern Michigan University.

 Glad to meet you~

 <!--